metacpan/metacpan-cpan-extracted/distros/c/constant-more/README.md

 # DESCRIPTION

-Performs similar tasks as `use constant`, but adds features to assign values of constants from the command line or environment variables.
+On the surface this module performs similar tasks as `use constant` and `use enum`.
+Digging a little deeper, it has the ability to assign values to constants from the command line arguments or environment variables.

-In addition, constants are only defined/set if they don't exist already, making configuring and overriding constants defined in sub modules possible.
+These constants are only defined/set if they don't exist already, making configuring and overriding constants defined in sub modules possible.
 A module can specify a default value which is used if the constant hasn't been defined by the top level script.